Natasha1594/pitch/README.md

 ---

 ## Known bugs
 No known bugs so far.
-If found drop me an email.
+If found drop me an email, kinuthianatasha@gmail.com.

 ---